Table of Contents[Hide][Show]

 Oral Magnesium Supplement

-This magnesium supplement is my personal favorite and as it is clinically proven to have a high rate of absorption (85%) and a slow-release delivery.
+This magnesium supplement is one of my favorites and as it is clinically proven to have a high rate of absorption (85%) and a slow-release delivery.
 It’s formulated to minimize digestive upset and also contains B vitamins.
-(I like it so much I reached out to them and they offered a 10% discount for Wellness Mama readers with the code wellness10.)

 Dietary Sources of Magnesium